-In Nigeria, elderly people are celebrated when still alive.
-And at their death, even more.
+In Nigeria, elderly people are honored and celebrated when still alive.
+And even more so at their death.
 Charo Basterra had a strong constitution and had been going well even into her 80s.
-So, two years ago on her 90th birthday, all around the country a feeling of celebration was enkindled, and everyone tried to mark it especially for her.
-There was such an outpouring of gratitude and love and joy!
-She was very happy responded with a very short video, in which she told us how happy she was with our greetings for her birthday, and her wishes and prayers for us to be faithful to Christ, which in the end was the only truly important thing.
+So two years ago, on her 90th birthday, there was a great outpouring of gratitude and love and joy from all the people she had helped come closer to God!
+She responded in a brief video, in which she told us how happy she was with our greetings for her birthday, and her wishes and prayers for us to be faithful to Christ, which in the end is the only truly important thing.

-On the evening of Friday, 18th October 2019, Charo passed away in Lagos surrounded by those she loved.
-Born on the 25th October 1927 in Spain, Charo joined Opus Dei in 1956, and was the senior of the three Numeraries who came to start the apostolic activities of Opus Dei with women in Nigeria.
-She arrived on the 7th November 1972 at the behest of St Josemaría.
+On the evening of Friday, 18 October 2019, Charo passed away in Lagos surrounded by those she loved.
+Born on the 25 October 1927 in Spain, Charo joined Opus Dei in 1956, and was the oldest of the three Numeraries who came to start the apostolic activities of Opus Dei with women in Nigeria.
+She arrived on 7 November 1972 at the behest of St Josemaría.

-Ifeoma describes her as “a woman of steel, undaunted by difficulties, full of faith, loving, dedicated and ambitious with the things of God”.
+Ifeoma describes her as “a woman of steel, undaunted by difficulties, full of faith, loving, dedicated and ambitious for the things of God.”

-Charo was the quintessential ‘leading by example’.
-She travelled to different parts of Nigeria and worked, not only in the establishment of university residences and schools of hospitality in Ibadan, Enugu and Lagos, but also in installing and setting up of Centres of Opus Dei, generously passing on her knowledge and skills in these areas to the students, carpenters and gardeners who worked with her.
-She also made trips from Lagos to help in the beginnings of the apostolic work of women of Opus Dei in Cameroon.
+Charo was the quintessential ‘leading by example’ woman.
+She travelled to different parts of Nigeria and worked not only in the establishment of university residences and schools of hospitality in Ibadan, Enugu and Lagos, but also in the setting up of centres of Opus Dei in a number of places, generously passing on her knowledge and skills in these areas to the students, carpenters and gardeners who worked with her.
+She also made trips from Lagos to help in the beginnings of Opus Dei's apostolic work with women in Cameroon.

-Ali remembers that “one of the things that struck me more in Charo was her simplicity and straightforwardness.
+Ali remembers that “one of the things that struck me most in Charo was her simplicity and straightforwardness.
 She never wanted to attract attention to herself.
-In a course with her this Easter, I was edified by her punctuality and attendance to all the means of formation.”
+In a course with her this Easter, I was edified by her punctuality and attendance in all the means of formation.”

 Many people were unanimous in their experience of having been edified by Charo’s example.
-Seeing the piety with which she did the Stations of the Cross, her careful genuflections, and at home, her efforts to clean her own house even at her advanced age; going down to the road to wait for a friend who had got lost looking trying to locate her residence, and so on.
+Seeing the piety with which she did the Stations of the Cross, her careful genuflections; and at home, her efforts to clean the house even at her advanced age; going down to the road to wait for a friend who had got lost looking trying to locate her residence, and so on.

-“I learnt a lot about sincerity and simplicity from her”, Ngozi recalls.
+“I learnt a lot about sincerity and simplicity from her,” Ngozi recalls.
 “I’d always thought sincerity was easier for older people till she explained to me sometime in 1992 that it would always be hard!
-In recent courses we coincided I have been very edified by her saying what the problem was, resting when she needed it and then getting up without a fuss as soon as she felt better.
+I have been very edified by her saying clearly what the problem was, resting when she needed it and then getting up without a fuss as soon as she felt better.
 When she was holding posts of government, I was always struck by her directness and clarity.
 She was frank.
-Yet I never felt hurt because she had a way of balancing the things as they are and understanding.”
+Yet I never felt hurt because she had a way of grasping the situation and being understanding.”